 HOW PRN100 MIGHT WORK

 PRN100 is an antibody specifically designed to bind tightly to the normal prion protein with the aim of preventing it from combining with the prions and in this way stop a chain reaction and formation of new prions.PRN100 and related antibodies have potent activity in binding to prion protein and preventing prion disease in laboratory models.
-You should know that our Association will donate at least 85% in donations to MRC - London.
+You should know that our Association will donate at least 65% in donations to MRC - London.
 The remaining part will be destined to our accountant who will tell us how to draw up the annual financial statements and will notify us of the dates in which we will have to pay taxes to the Italian State Revenue Agency.

 Professor John Collinge and Dr. Simon Mead are demonstrating that PRN100, when administered in good time (when the patient is still responding) is able to stop CJD disease.
 We will fight for it to be given to Gerstmann Straussler Scheinker patients as well.